 Supporting anything from a charity to a social cause, to giving back to the environment is extremely important if you are able.
 Not only do you get good karma points from the universe, but it also shows you care about something more than just your own business.
 Added bonuses include possible free exposure from said charity, for certain taxation benefits in the long run.

-23. Partnerships with other brands
+23. Partner with other brands

 24. Be consistent